noaJ4Q/analize-and-generate-images-with-Azure-AI/README.md

 # Analize and generate images with Azure AI and OpenAI services

-This website allows you to analyze images using its URL and generate images by text.
+A website that allows you to analyze images using its URL and generate images by text.

 ### Used tools
 - Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).